LIHI Certificate #27 - West Branch St. Regis Project, New York

 December 2, 2010: Brookfield Renewable Power has submitted an application for recertification of the West Branch St. Regis Hydroelectric Project.
 Public comments are encouraged on this application and may be submitted by email to firstname.lastname@example.org with the subject line “West Branch St. Regis Project Comments” or by mail to the Low Impact Hydropower Institute, PO Box 194, Harrington Park, New Jersey, 07640.
 Comments must be received by February 2, 2011.

 April 30, 2007: The West Branch St. Regis Project has been certified as low impact for a five year term, effective August 29, 2005 and expiring August 29, 2010.

 March 7, 2005: Brookfield Renewable Power has submitted an application for certification of the West Branch St. Regis Project.

-- West Branch St. Regis Review Report 2020
+- West Branch St. Regis Recertification Review Report 2020

-- West Branch St Regis Recertification Rpt 2016
+- West Branch St. Regis Recertification Review Report 2016

 - US Fish and Wildlife Service Comment Letter - West Branch St. Regis Recertification

 - West Branch St. Regis Recertification Application 2010